How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 The muscle produces flexion of the proximal phalanx of the thumb.
 Its innervation is carried out partially by the median and ulnar nerve.

-There are the following muscles of the elevation of the little finger:
+The following muscles of the eminence of the little finger are distinguished:

-The muscle produces the movement of the little finger to the ulnar side, as well as the flexion of its proximal phalanx.
+The muscle produces movement of the little finger to the ulnar side, as well as flexion of its proximal phalanx.
 Its innervation is carried out by the ulnar nerve.

 The muscle flexes the little finger and is partially involved in its adduction.
 Innervation is carried out by the ulnar nerve.